aishamidori/tetris/README.md

 Overview
 ============================================

 A Tetris implementation using Javascript.
 To run open the file 'tetris.html' in any web browser.
+Sample can also be played [here](http://aishaferrazares.weebly.com/)

 Actions can be performed by pressing keyboard keys.